Dog blood banks are much like people blood banks. Donors are screened, the blood is typed, and sometimes there’s a shortage.

 The highly contagious parvovirus attacks a dog's cells, and blood transfusions are often necessary.
 Most of the time, dogs require donated blood for the same reasons people do: car accidents, anemia or because they're undergoing surgery.

-While there’s no centralized canine blood bank for dogs, there are several independent blood banks located throughout the country, and veterinary schools often do their own blood banking.
+While there’s no centralized canine blood bank for dogs, veterinary schools often do their own blood banking and there are several independent blood banks located throughout the country.
+For example, BluePearl Specialty and Emergency Pet Hospital has eight pet blood banks across the country.
+They collect blood from dogs and cats.

 Before dog blood banks existed, vets would simply call someone who owned a large dog and ask them for a donation.
 While this still happens today, especially in rural areas, Dodds says blood banks are better because they separate blood into plasma and red blood cells.